juniorsundarCasual/TGT/vault/volume-5.chapter-302.md

 ____

 "You aren't Guy..."
-Grace denied immediately as she dodged Guy's hug in greeting.
+Grace denied immediately, as she dodged Guy's hug in greeting.

 "But I am," Guy moaned.
 "That's what I'm trying to prove to you.
 Look, Dora and Jean can both testify to my identity!"